 The directory structure then looks similar to this:

-See the meta-balena Readme on how to build the new balenaOS image after setting up the new board package as defined above.
+See the meta-balena Readme on building the new balenaOS image after setting up the new board package as defined above.

-For specific examples on how board support is provided for existing devices, see the repositories in the Supported Boards section.
+See the repositories below for specific examples on how board support is provided for existing devices.